Fraudmarc/fraudmarc-ce/INSTALL.md

 3. Review and `Create Group`

 4. Go to the `Users` tab and `Add user`.
 You can name the user however you like (i.e. fraudmarc-ce-installer).
-Click on the `programmatic access` in `Access type` and click `Next:Permissions`.
+Click on the box next to `programmatic access` in `Access type` and click `Next:Permissions`.

-5. Inside the `Add user to group` box, check the box next to the new group you created and proceed to `Next:Review`.
+5. Inside the `Add user to group` tab, check the box next to the new group you created and proceed to `Next:Review`.
 After reviewing, click `Create user`.

 6. You will now see values inside `Access key ID` and `Secret access key`.
-Copy those values into the `/installer/env.list`:
+Copy those values into `/installer/env.list`:

 ```
 ...